 Speech Pathology Services

-Central California Ear, Nose & Throat Medical Group is dedicated to providing speech/language pathology services to people with communicative difficulties.
-We offer a full range of services to include:
+Central California Ear, Nose & Throat Medical Group is dedicated to providing speech-language pathology services to people with communication and swallowing difficulties.
+Our licensed and trained speech-language pathologists offer a full range of services to include:

-Disorders of communication may negatively affect the quality of life, interfere with learning, reduce job effectiveness, and impair social interaction.
+Disorders of communication may negatively impact quality of life, interfere with learning, reduce job effectiveness, and impair social interaction.
 These problems can occur from early infancy through adult life.
 Some of these disorders include:

 We offer specialized diagnostic and treatment services for the Professional Voice.
 The KayPentax computerized laryngeal videostroboscopy system ensures the most advanced diagnostic technology for our patients.
 Our voice care professionals have received additional training to meet your needs.

 Ericka Olsen, M.A., CCC-SLP, Speech-Language Pathologist has provided intervention for a variety of speech and language disorders for both children and adults.
-She has provided speech, language, and swallowing intervention in a variety of settings including public schools, private clinics, and home health services in the community.
+She has provided speech, language, and swallowing intervention in several treatment settings including public schools, private clinics, and home health services in the community.

 Jodi Miyasaki, M.A., CCC-SLP, Speech-Language Pathologist has provided clinical intervention in a variety of settings, including private clinics, public schools, inpatient rehabilitation, outpatient rehabilitation, and a senior nursing facility.
 Specific areas of interest include early intervention diagnostic and treatment services for children 18-months to 4 years of age.